回到Silas S. Brown（赛乐思）的网站首页

 UpdatesIn June 2017 it was no longer possible to check what the account is saying without logging in to Weibo (although some public accounts could still be checked without login), and my login had stopped working again.
 I reset the password via SMS but didn't see it had made any new posts.

 In January 2018, after Cambridge University Library pointed me to an electronic resource that required a Weibo login, I once again needed a password reset and this time didn't receive the SMS.
 There was now a backup option that involved scanning my UK passport and specifying the month the account was created and a couple of passwords that worked in the past (information that should also be known to the intruder(s), so it depends how closely they check passport images).
-It was now possible to change an "email address" setting, but the primary email address (used as the login name) is still unchangeable and isn't mine.
+It was now possible to change an "email address" setting, but the email address used as the login name is still unchangeable and isn't mine.
+(The "Edit" button sometimes shown beside "login name" simply takes you to a "change password" screen, not to a screen that actually lets you change the login name---that's a user-interface design mistake.
+A routine check in May 2020 showed this situation had not changed, although my account had not been disturbed in the meantime.)

 Meanwhile I started using the 2003 British Museum image as an "avatar" on other websites (GitHub etc), seeing as it was now widely visible anyway.
 It could probably do with an update though.